redfieldchristabel/laravel-dockerize/README.md

 The following variants are available for each supported PHP version:

+- `cli`: Command Line Interface PHP with a Debian base.
+Useful for running Artisan commands, scripts, and cron jobs.
 - `fpm`: PHP-FPM with a Debian base.
 Ideal for web servers like Nginx or Apache.
-- `alpine`: PHP with an Alpine Linux base.
-Smaller image size, good for resource-constrained environments.
 - `fpm-alpine`: PHP-FPM with an Alpine Linux base.
 Combines the benefits of FPM and Alpine.
-- `cli`: Command Line Interface PHP with a Debian base.
-Useful for running Artisan commands, scripts, and cron jobs.
 - `cli-alpine`: Command Line Interface PHP with an Alpine Linux base.
 CLI variant with a smaller image size.
 ## Filament-Tailored Images

 For projects utilizing the Filament PHP framework, we also offer specialized images optimized for running `php artisan filament` commands.
 These images are built with Filament-specific dependencies and configurations.